YkeSmit1/TOSR/README.md

 - Create a rules database for the Tarzan system
 - Implement more statistics.
 - Implement zooming
+- heart and diamond symbols should be red in the auction

 BUGS
 - 2Nd step in scanning is off by one.

-How to build and run it
+How to build

 - Clone or download the sources
-- Use vcpkg to install SQLiteCpp
+- Use vcpkg to install SQLiteCpp and Sqlite-orm
-- Make sure .Net framework 4.7.2 is installed
+- Make sure .Net Core 3.1 is installed
+- Install nuget packages newtonsoft and xunit.

+How to run

+- Download cards.dll and copy it to the outputdirectory
+- Copy Tosr.db3 to the outputdirectory